norvig/paip-lisp/docs/chapter13.md

 From the following we see that it is not too difficult to pick out the right code to define a trip-planning searcher.
 Compare this with the definition of `trip` on page 198 to see if you prefer CLOS in this case.
 The main difference is that here we say that the cost function is `air-distance` and the successors are the `neighbors` by defining methods; in `trip` we did it by passing parameters.
-The latter is a little more succint, but the former may be more clear, especially as the number of parameters grows.
+The latter is a little more succinct, but the former may be more clear, especially as the number of parameters grows.

 ```lisp
 (defclass trip-problem (binary-tree-eql-best-beam-problem)